criticalRobin/rtite-abogado/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

-# 🚀 Sitemap & robots.tsx

-## IMPORTANT

-Change links & add all your pages into sitemap.cjs to have better SEO optimization!

-search for bloobers in files & replace all instances

 ## 🧞 Contact & Support